Asymptotic Structure of Higher Dimensional Yang-Mills Theory: Asymptotic Phase Space

 To simplify this further, we invoke the results of \cite{He:2019jjk, He:2019pll, He:2019ywq}.
 In those papers, the authors decompose the gauge field into a \emph{radiative} part and a \emph{Coulombic} part so that

 where the radiative part $(R)$ satisfies the free Maxwell's equations, whereas the Coulombic part $(C)$ is the inhomogeneous solution to Maxwell's equations and describes the self-interaction of the gauge field and, more generally, the interaction of the gauge field with the charged matter fields.
 This is defined by integrating the charge current against a Green's function.
-The $\pm$ in the superscript distinguishes the Green's function that is used to extract the Coulombic part: $+$ for the advanced Green's function and $-$ for the retarded Green's function.
+In the above equation, the $\pm$ in the superscript does not imply we are taking the $r \to \pm\infty$ limit, but rather distinguishes the Green's function that is used to extract the Coulombic part: $+$ for the advanced Green's function and $-$ for the retarded Green's function.
 This choice ensures that in the far future ${\bar A}_\mu^{C+} \to 0$ and in the far past ${\bar A}_\mu^{C-} \to 0$.
 Consequently, ${\bar A}_\mu^{R+}$ describes the outgoing radiative mode and ${\bar A}_\mu^{R-}$ the incoming radiative mode.
 In the quantum theory, they create the $out$ and $in$ one-particle gluon states respectively, and \cite{He:2019pll} showed that these gauge fields fall off at large $|r|$ as

-It is important to note that in \cite{He:2019pll}, the authors considered the large $r$ expansion of the gauge fields in a frame where $C=1$, so the expansions in fact apply to the gauge field ${\bar A}_\mu$, \emph{not} $A_\mu$.
+It is important to note that in \cite{He:2019pll}, the authors considered the large $r$ expansion of the gauge fields in a frame where $C=1$, so the expansions, in fact, apply to the gauge field ${\bar A}_\mu$, \emph{not} $A_\mu$.

-From \eqref{large-r-falloffs-a}, it is clear that $\bar A^\pm_a$ in \eqref{AE-defs} is well-defined.
-On the other hand, $E^\pm$ defined in \eqref{AE-defs} seems divergent since $\bar A^\pm_r$ only falls off as $O(|r|^{-\frac{d}{2}-1})$ according to \eqref{large-r-falloffs-r}.
-As it turns out, all these divergent terms, as well as the Coulombic part of the gauge field, die off at large $|u|$ \cite{He:2019jjk}.
-Consequently, only the radiative part of the gauge field ${\bar A}_r^{R\pm}$ contributes to both of the limits in \eqref{AE-defs}.
+We can now use \eqref{rad-coulomb-split} to simplify \eqref{AE-defs}.
+First, it is clear from \eqref{large-r-falloffs-a} that ${\hat A}^\pm_a$ is well-defined and only receives a contribution from the radiative part of the gauge field, as the Coulombic part falls off too quickly at large $|r|$.
+This means we can write